niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] noise control feature, basically when sth is down, only escalate it when its keeps being down and not a one off
+- [x] Formatted aggregat tables for comparison instead of returning separately?
+- [x] Added to new Server -> send init message
+- [x] error notification rate limit per crawler type and url
+- [x] add error aggregators to see what domains are failing the most, at what level
+	1. [x] sanitize url in
+	2. [x] chart
+	3. [x] table in code block?
+	4. [x] figure out which ones usefull and which ones are no t
+- [x] 1.
+Option 3: Proxy “switch” endpoint
+	- Glutun expose a control endpoint to switch servers
+	- trigger address change when too many requests are failing
 - [x] add error incident recording
 - [x] double quote is being weird with how titlecorrectness do a fix
 	1. okay inch sign is different than double quotes